cressidagp/arcluascripts/README.md

 ## Instalation

-1. Copy all files from scripts folder in to your ArcEmu scripts folder.
+1. Copy all files from scripts\prod folder in to your ArcEmu scripts folder.

-2. Apply arcluascripts.sql to your world database (for db only).
+2. Apply all files from sql folder to your world database (for db only).

 ## Credits to

 * Trinity for texts, sound ids, timers, spell ids and some inspiration.
-* DarkAngel39 for his instance progression system.
+* @DarkAngel39 for his instance progression system.
-* Marforius for ArcAddons who make my life much easier.
+* @Marforius for ArcAddons who make my life much easier.
 * Hypersniper for his lua guides and some job in the lua engine.
-* Paroxysm for his Modular Way of scripting, LCF and Lua Scripting Expected Standards.
+* @Paroxysm for his Modular Way of scripting, LCF and Lua Scripting Expected Standards.
-* ArcEmu developers for ArcEmu and A.L.E, specially to dfighter1985.
+* ArcEmu developers for ArcEmu and A.L.E, specially to @dfighter1985

 ## Useful Links